haresfaiez/haresfaiez.github.io/_posts/2016-09-29-refactoring-the-small-blocks-soon.md

 And, yes, I got it, without that red bar.

 This experience recalls some of my first steps with TDD.
-There were a voice inside my mind yelling after making a test pass 'Go ahead, write one more test, there will be an interesting pattern that will appear.
-Then, you will be able refactor all the mess'.
+There was a voice in my mind yelling at me after making a test pass 'Go ahead, write one more test, an interesting patterns will appear, then, you will be able refactor all the mess easily'.

-It turns out that the moment never comes.
+It turns out that the perfect moment never comes.

-It is more that tidy code leads to insights than it is thtat insights that make the code tidy.
+It is rare to find good insights that help making the code tidy.

-There is no a perfect moment or a better situtation for refactoring.
-Approaching it through small and safe steps makes it enjoyable and focused.
+Nevertheless, tidy code leads continuously to good insights.